Store Policies

 The company therapists most frequently measure for is The Silver Ring Splint Company, which uses a proprietary sizing system that does not work with any other splint company.
 Due to how their splints are made they fit much differently and require two sizes-one for the top ring and one for the bottom ring.
 This does not translate well to other splint types and frequently causes issues with fit.
 Unless there is a very strong taper to the fingers as shown in the pictures on the sizing page, two sizes should not be used for my splints-they should be measured directly around the joint.
 Never measure around the phalanx, the splint will come out too small if you do.

 I run this as a not-for-profit business-the money made from splint sales goes right back into the business, allowing me to make large bulk material purchases to get the big discounts I pass on to you, so I can continue to offer beautiful and durable splints that will last a lifetime at affordable prices.
 I donate a lot of my time to keep everything running, only paying myself enough to cover basic living expenses.
 I've never been one to dream of extravagance, all I ever wanted is a quiet peaceful life where I don't have to worry about how I'm going to pay bills or bring a calculator with me when I go grocery shopping.
 It'll always be more important to me to be able to put some good into the world with this little life I have than to live it up with expensive dinners and fancy cars.
-I live in a modest rental and drive a used car, I don't wear designer clothes or fancy jewelry (unless I made it myself).
+I live in a modest rental where I can walk to everything I need eliminating the need for a car, I don't wear designer clothes or fancy jewelry (unless I made it myself).
 I get far more satisfaction out of life being able to help others like me continue to pursue their dreams and careers so they feel fulfilled too.
 This condition robs us of so much, and supporting each other is how we make it through ❤